Genetic testing identifies a child's biological father.

 The 7 Steps to Genetic Testing

-7. Once we get the results from the lab, we will send the results to the mother and the man believed to be the biological father in the mail.
-At this time, results cannot be shared over the phone, chat or email.
+Once we get the results from the lab, we will send the results to the mother and the man believed to be the biological father in the mail.
+Results can also be shared over the phone, chat or email.